Implementation of a Data Analytics Platform for a Telecom Company

 Not only the Customer but also their tenants (also telecom companies with their own customers and HLRs) were granted access to the platform for valuable insights.
 For instance, a tenant can access the part of analytics related to their company.
 To make this possible, ScienceSoft’s team introduced two approaches: shared access (organized at the data warehouse level) and dedicated access (involving a separate AWS account).

-Thanks to the delivered data analytics platform, the Customer was able to:
+With ScienceSoft’s big data services, the Customer was able to:

 The use of Amazon Spot Instances allowed the Customer to reduce the costs of AWS computing resources by 80%.